oleyva93-pro/chat-widget-pro/README.md

 ### Main Components

 #### `ChatWidget`
-The main chat widget component that renders multiple chat windows.
+The main chat widget component that renders multiple chat windows with drag and resize functionality.

 ```tsx
 import { ChatWidget } from 'chat-widget-sendbird';